3 Minute Easy Lemon Glaze (For Bundt Cakes!)

 This simple three ingredient Easy Lemon Glaze can be made in just 3 minutes and is the perfect icing to top bundt cakes and fruit desserts!
-It is made with fresh lemon, powdered sugar and milk for an easy and quick topping.
+It is made with fresh lemon, powdered sugar and milk for an easy and quick topping over any lemon based desserts.

 As a pastry chef, I know that a simple glaze does wonders for all types of dessert!
 But you don’t need to be a trained professional to make this simple recipe.